 - wrist pain at night that interferes with sleep

-The diagnosis of carpal tunnel syndrome is made through a combination of your history, a physical examination and tests called nerve conduction studies.
+Doctors can diagnose carpal tunnel syndrome using a combination of your history, a physical examination, and tests called nerve conduction studies.

-Physical examination: includes a detailed evaluation of your hand, wrist, shoulder, and neck to check for any other causes of nerve pressure.
-Your wrists are examined for tenderness, swelling, and any deformities.
+A physical examination includes a detailed evaluation of your hand, wrist, shoulder, and neck to check for any other causes of nerve pressure.
+Your doctor will look at your wrists for signs of tenderness, swelling, and any deformities.
+He will check sensation to the fingers and strength of the muscles in your hand.

-Nerve conduction studies: diagnostic tests that can measure the conduction speed of your nerve impulses.
-If the nerve impulse is slower than normal, you may have carpal tunnel syndrome.
+Nerve conduction studies are diagnostic tests that can measure the conduction speed of your nerve impulses.
+If the nerve impulse is slower than normal as the nerve passes into the hand, you may have carpal tunnel syndrome.

-Treatment of carpal tunnel syndrome depends on how severe your pain and symptoms are.
+Treatment of carpal tunnel syndrome depends on how severe your pain and symptoms are and if there is weakness.
 In 2008, the Academy of Orthopaedic Surgeons released guidelines for the effective treatment of carpal tunnel.
-The recommendation was to try and manage carpal tunnel pain without surgery, if possible.
+The recommendation was to try to manage carpal tunnel pain without surgery, if possible.

 - wrist splints that hold your hand in a neutral position, especially at night